Hue Imperial City: Information of Vietnam Royal Palace in Hue

 - Ngo Mon (Noon Gate or South Gate): Ngo Mon Gate is the southern main gate of the Imperial Citadel of Hue, which was built in by Minh Mang in 1834.
 Ngo Mon Gate is literally the Gate facing the South, the largest of the four main gates of the Imperial City of Hue.
 From the etymological perspective, Ngo Mon means the gate facing the Sunrise, which is also to the South.

-- Dien Tho Palace (Cung Dien Tho): was originally named Truong Tho palace, other names were Tu Tho, Gia Tho and Ninh Tho; was built in 1803 to make a living place of Hoang Thai Hau of the Nguyen Dynasty.
+- Dien Tho Palace (Cung Dien Tho): was originally named Truong Tho palace, other names were Tu Tho, Gia Tho and Ninh Tho; was built in 1803 to make a living place of Hoang Thai Hau (Queen Mother) of the Nguyen Dynasty.

 - The To Mieu Temple: The To Mieu, often called The Mieu, is located in the southwest corner of Hue Imperial Citadel and is the place to worship the Nguyen kings.
 This is where the court comes to sacrifice the deceased kings, women in the court (including the queen) are not allowed to attend these ceremonies.